-However, although the increasing availability of Free-From products is fantastic for diagnosed sufferers looking to modify their diet, it can be problematic too.
-The growing curiosity about these products is fuelling an escalation in people self-diagnosing their intolerances.
+However, although the increasing availability of Free-From products is fantastic for food intolerance sufferers looking to modify their diet, it can be problematic too.
+The growing curiosity about these products is fuelling an escalation in people using their own research to identify their intolerances.

 Many of us experience unwanted side effects after eating particular foods.
 These problems vary in severity and, when these conditions are particularly bad, we understandably want to get to the bottom of what’s making us feel poorly as soon as possible.
 With the increase in Free-From foods, it is very easy to make an assumption about which food might be the culprit but the answer isn’t always so simple.